lohithgsk/Fire-Hazard-Detector/README.md

 ## Feedback

-If you have any feedback or queries, please reach out via email.
+If you have any feedback or queries, please raise an issue.